sisl/DividedRectangles.jl/docs/src/usage.md

 - `min_radius`: (Optional) The minimum radius of hyper-rectangles (default: 1e-5).

 **Returns:**
-- The best design 𝑥 found by DIRECT.
+- The best design `x` found by DIRECT.